Skip to content

 Running multiple checkers

-Some teams run pyright or ty in their editor for fast feedback and mypy in CI for its broader library compatibility.
-This works because type annotations are the same across all three tools.
+Type annotations are the same across all three tools, so running pyright or ty in the editor for fast feedback while keeping mypy in CI for library compatibility is a common pattern.
 Suppression comments differ (# type: ignore for mypy, # pyright: ignore for pyright, # ty: ignore for ty), so running multiple checkers in CI requires maintaining separate suppression comments.

 Learn More